juju/docs/src/en/controllers-creating.md

 ### Create a controller of a specific series

-The controller will run the latest LTS Ubuntu release by default.
-At the time of writing, Xenial will be selected.
+The controller will be deployed upon Ubuntu 16.04 LTS (Xenial) by default.

 For our example, we name the resulting LXD controller 'lxd-xenial' to reflect
 that: